 Alon Sariel Mandolin Agata Daraskaite Violin Magdalena Loth-Hill Violin Elitsa Bogdanova Viola George Ross Cello

-LA PETITE ECURIE Le Grand Tour de la Petite Ecurie La Petite Écurie met during the Festival Musica Antica in Urbino in 2018.
-After playing together with great enthusiasm at the baroque music course of Alfredo Bernardini, they decided to form together an oboe-band in it smallest form, which consists of two oboes, one taille, one bassoon and percussion.
+Le Grand Tour de la Petite Ecurie with LA PETITE ECURIE La Petite Écurie met during the Festival Musica Antica in Urbino in 2018.
+After playing together with great enthusiasm at the baroque music course of Alfredo Bernardini, they decided to form together an oboe-band in its smallest form, which consists of two oboes, one taille, one bassoon and percussion.
 Since then, they have been asked to perform together all over Europe.

 Miriam Jorde Hompanera oboe Valerie Colen Oboe Marc Bonastre Riu – Taille Giovanni Battista Graziadio Bassoon Philipp Lamprecht Percussion